 3. For the UAE Economy

-• Economic Diversification: Emiratisation supports the UAE’s transition to a knowledge-based economy.
+- Economic Diversification: Emiratisation will contribute to the UAE becoming a knowledge-based economy.

-• Reduced Dependency on Expatriate Labor: By increasing Emirati participation in the workforce, the UAE can reduce its reliance on foreign talent.
+- Reduced Dependency on Expatriate Labor: With the growing involvement of Emiratis in the labor force, the UAE will be able to minimize its dependence on foreign talent.

 Read Also: How to Pay Dubai Traffic Fines in Easy Installments?